boom-lab/crocolaketools-public/paper/paper.md

 data storage conventions (e.g. CF-netCDF) and to assemble collections of datasets (e.g. the World Ocean Database).
-Yet, accessing these datasets often requires the usage of specialized tools, is generally inefficient over the cloud, and is a major obstacle to new users in terms of knowledge and time required.
+Yet, accessing these datasets often requires the usage of specialized tools, is generally inefficient over the cloud, and remains a major obstacle to new users in terms of pre-required knowledge and time.
-CrocoLakeTools is a Python package that addresses those challenges by providing workflows to convert different datasets from their original format to a uniform parquet dataset with a shared schema.
+CrocoLakeTools is a Python package that addresses those challenges by providing workflows to convert various oceanographic datasets from their original format to a uniform parquet dataset with a shared schema.

 # Statement of need
-`CrocoLakeTools` is a Python package to build workflows that convert ocean observations from different formats (e.g. netCDF, CSV) to parquet.
+`CrocoLakeTools` is a Python package to build workflows that convert ocean observations from their original formats (e.g. netCDF, CSV) to parquet.
 CrocoLakeTools takes advantage of Python's well-established and growing ecosystem of open tools: it uses `dask`'s parallel computing capabilities to convert multiple files at once and to handle larger-than-memory data. `dask` is already